Affordable Colleges

 9. University of Georgia

-Located in Athens, Georgia, this university has a student to faculty ratio of seventeen to one.
+Located in Athens, Georgia, this university has a student-to-faculty ratio of seventeen to one.
 This gives you plenty of attention from the professors when you need help.

-Be aware that it has pretty competitive admissions, with 99% of admitted students taking some advanced classes in high school.
+It has pretty competitive admissions, with 99% of admitted students taking some advanced classes in high school.

 Conclusion